christeredvartsen/advent-of-code/README.md

 # Advent of Code

-Solutions for [Advent of Code](https://adventofcode.com/) using PHP, currently only for the 2021 version.
+Solutions for [Advent of Code](https://adventofcode.com/) using PHP.

 ## Installation